rober-carrillo/agentsEdDonner/README.md

+# This is a cloned repo from https://github.com/ed-donner/agents, for my personal ease of work across devices.

 ## Master AI Agentic Engineering -  build autonomous AI Agents

 ### 6 week journey to code and deploy AI Agents with OpenAI Agents SDK, CrewAI, LangGraph, AutoGen and MCP